 The current approach, set out in the 2004 Communication on financing Natura 2000 for the 2007-2013 financing period, is to integrate the financing of Natura 2000 into the funding streams of different EU policy sectors.

-The Commission is preparing a new "Handbook on financing Natura 2000" to coincide with the publication of the EU’s financial regulations for the period 2014-2020.
-The document is designed to help Member States strengthen the uptake of EU funds for the management and conservation of their Natura 2000 sites.
-The handbook describes each of the different EU funds available for Natura 2000.
+The Commission prepared a new "Financing Natura 2000 Guidance Handbook" for the period 2014-2020.
+The document is designed to help EU Member States strengthen the uptake of EU funds for the management and conservation of their Natura 2000 sites in the new multiannual financial framework.

-To coincide with the publication of the Handbook, the Commission is running a series of information seminars on the financing of Natura 2000 under the new EU funds, in the Member States.
+To promote use of EU funds for Natura 2000 the Commission contracted organisation of information seminars in the EU Member States.
 For more information please see http://www.financing-natura2000.eu.In 2007 the Commission published a similar Handbook for the previous financing period 2007-2013.

 LIFE+ is the EU’s financial instrument supporting environmental and nature conservation projects throughout the EU, as well as in some candidate, acceding and neighbouring countries.
 Through the many best practice and demonstration projects this fund continues to be of strategic importance for the financing of Natura 2000.